-Forced From Home is a free, interactive, educational outdoor exhibition designed to raise public awareness about the global refugee crisis.
-To review the information provided below in a shareable PDF, please click here.
+Forced From Home is a free, interactive, educational outdoor exhibition designed to raise public awareness about the global refugee crisis, suitable for students in grades 7 to 12, as well as college and university students.

 - Name of school:

 - Number of chaperones: